liruiluo/componet/README.md

-All of the CLI options have the default value that was used in the paper ☺️.

-python run_experiments.py --algorithm simple python run_experiments.py
+All of the CLI options have the default value that was used in the paper ☺️. cd experiments/meta-world nohup python run_experiments.py --algorithm simple 2>&1 | tee output.log & nohup python run_experiments.py 2>&1 | tee output.log &

 ## License 🐃